 *If you studied your undergraduate degree with the University of Northampton and are enrolling on to a full-time PGCE Primary QTS 5-11 or PGCE Primary QTS 3-7 **course in 2017/18 then you will be eligible for the University of Northampton Alumni PGCE Bursary Award. **Terms and Conditions apply

-The programme will develop your skills, knowledge and understanding such that you can demonstrate the professional standards for teaching required by the Department for Education and exceed the minimum expectations for each Standard.
+You will develop the skills, knowledge and understanding that you need to demonstrate the professional standards for teaching required by the Department for Education and exceed the minimum expectations for each Standard.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.

 A Multi-Faith Chaplaincy and Medical Centre (providing a full GP service and free counselling) are also available at Park Campus.

 Park Campus is within easy walking distance of a busy, local shopping area, complete with banks, supermarkets, shops and pubs.